passcod/ashring/spec/file-format.md

 ## Magic number

-A Sherman file always starts with 8 bytes that are used to indicate what kind of file it is.
-These bytes are the magic number, `53 68 65 72 6d 61 6e`, and a version number as a u8.
+An Ashring file always starts with 8 bytes that are used to indicate what kind of file it is.
+These bytes are the magic number, `61 73 68 72 69 6e 67`, and a version number as a u8.
 For the current version, these 8 bytes are:

-    00000000  53 68 65 72 6d 61 6e 00                           |Sherman.|
+    00000000  61 73 68 72 69 6e 67 00                           |ashring.|

 ## Header